 - Phone or utilities fraud (12.8%)

 Interestingly, the age group that was most commonly affected by identity theft are younger audiences.
 Younger people also report losing money to fraud more often than older people, while older audiences tend to lose a greater amount of money on average.
-It goes to show that no matter what the age group, anyone is at risk of becoming a victim to identity theft.
+It goes to show that no matter what the age group, anyone is at risk of becoming a victim to a form of financial identity theft.

 Identify theft type #1: Credit card fraud